KutlayTunc/Mimar-Unreal/README.md

 ## 📦 About This Release

 This is the first and final Unreal Engine version of *Mimar*.
 All copyrighted meshes have been removed, but you can add any mesh you want in any blueprint (just tweak the collision settings).
 The project is provided both as an APK and open-source code for educational and archival purposes.
+I attempted to implement quaternion-based rotation, but was not satisfied with the performance.
+Please note that you need to recompile the project in order to open it due to the C++ script.

 Repository name has been changed to `Mimar-Unreal`, and future development will continue in the Unity-based `Mimar` repository.

 ---